ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 - Forward impute if no response available for current period but is available from a previous period.
-- Rolling forward impute if no response available for a few rolling period but is available from an earlier period.
+- Rolling forward impute if no response available for a few rolling periods but is available from an earlier period.
 - Forwards imputation based on a previous constructed value if a business never responds but auxiliary data is available for that business.